Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Methods

 \subsection{Procedure}

 The study procedure followed the same one in \cite{greco2025enhancing} and is depicted in Figure \ref{fig:study_procedure}.
-To prevent priming effects regarding the experiment’s true objective, participants were initially deceived about the study’s real purpose \citep{sotirakopoulos2011challenges, distler2021slr}.
-Participants were told the aim was to evaluate the user experience of a new email client.
+To prevent priming effects regarding the experiment’s true objective and to mitigate the \textit{Hawthorne effect} \cite{macefield2007usability}, participants were initially deceived about the study’s real purpose ~\citep{sotirakopoulos2011challenges}.
+Deception is one of the most adopted techniques in cybersecurity usability studies \cite{distler2021slr}.
+In our context, explicitly mentioning "phishing" or "security" would have biased participants towards a suspicious mindset, unrepresentative of daily email usage.
+Therefore, participants were told the aim was to evaluate the user experience of a new email client interface.
+This framing encouraged participants to focus on the functionality and usability of the client, simulating a realistic scenario of split attention where security is a secondary task.

 After the Prolific task was accepted, the participants were redirected to a web platform where the study was hosted.
 The (deceptive) purpose of the study, the data usage policies, and the withdrawal right were described on the landing page.
-According to the ethical guidelines, the participants were asked for their informed digital consent.
-All the data on participants and interactions were completely anonymized and safely kept on the university servers.
-Any concerns of the participants could be addressed after the study, and the design was such that it did not cause excessive psychological stress, e.g., phishing scenarios were realistic yet not too alarming.
+According to the ethical guidelines, participants were asked to provide their informed digital consent.
+All data on participants and interactions were completely anonymized and securely stored on the university servers.
+Any concerns that the participants may have had could be addressed after the study.
+The design was such that it did not cause excessive psychological stress; for example, phishing scenarios were realistic yet not too alarming.

-Once consent was given, all the participants were randomly assigned to four experimental conditions with balanced participation across conditions.
-Then, participants were requested to follow a case of a fictional user named Alice, who was testing a new email client she had adopted in her workplace.
+Once consent was obtained, all participants were randomly assigned to four experimental conditions, with balanced participation across conditions.
+Then, participants were asked to follow a case study of a fictional user named Alice, who was testing a new email client she had adopted at her workplace.
 The respondents were asked to interact with the email client by reading messages in the inbox and trying the functionality of embedded links.

 The scenario was presented in a banner above the simulated email client interface, which displayed randomised email previews, including the sender's name, title, and subject (Figure \ref{fig:study_platform}).
 Clicking an email revealed its content; phishing links triggered warnings (Figure \ref{fig:study_platform_warning}).
 After each interaction with a phishing message (via link click or by navigating back), participants answered two attention-check questions: \enquote{Who was the sender of the email?} and \enquote{Were there links in the email?}.
 These checks help identify inattentive respondents, which are especially typical in remote settings \citep{matsuura2021careless}.